 A survey has revealed that it is possible to influence your child’s music tastes, but you have to hit a specific window or you might miss your chance completely.
-Even though we’d all like our kids to form their own personality and seek out their passions, there are only so many times you can listen to the Trolls soundtrack on a long car journey.
+Even though we’d all like our kids to form their own personality and seek out their passions, there are only so many times you can listen to Katy Perry on a long car journey.
 Here’s how you can move them away from Mr Tumble and on to something more palatable.

 According to Dr Hauke Egermann of the University of York, children are most open to their parent’s music between the ages of eight and ten.
 It’s the sweet spot where they are open-minded when it comes to parental suggestions and they can appreciate lyrics and musical hooks.

 He also spoke of the positive effects on bonding between parent and child.
-Similar music tastes brings shared memories and experiences.
+Similar music tastes bring shared memories and experiences.
 His report highlighted the joys of attending gigs together, one of which is that you don’t have to try and keep yourself entertained whilst waiting in the car for the show to kick out so you can provide a free taxi service.
-Thanks to my dad for performing this important task twenty-odd years ago, by the way.
+Big up to the dads who have performed this important task for decades.

 Another survey backs up his findings.
 Music streaming firm Deezer asked parents about this very topic and around 80% reported that they’d had some success in passing on their favourite tunes before their kids turned ten.